Thai king's condition shows further improvement after severe infection: palace

-BANGKOK Thailand's 88-year-old King Bhumibol Adulyadej, the world's longest reigning monarch, has shown further signs of improvement following a severe infection, the palace said on Wednesday.
+BANGKOK (Reuters) - Thailand's 88-year-old King Bhumibol Adulyadej, the world's longest reigning monarch, has shown further signs of improvement following a severe infection, the palace said on Wednesday.

 The king has been treated for various ailments during a year-long hospitalization in the Thai capital.